nimisha9822/dashboard_syncfusion/README.md

-# Getting Started with Create React App
+# Admin Dashboard using React , Next js , Syncfusion .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).